shmuelie/perfshim/README.md

 used for updates to existing shims.
 The three "sections" will increase independently of each other.

+Version 2.4.4.7
+* Added code to help standardize the event object given in addEventListner shim

 Version 2.4.4.6
 * Added createElementShip back
 * removed getTestElement